The Front Entry

 Grey Goose Pond

 In 1905 Grey Goose Pond, was created to beautify the area while serving as a source of ice supply for refrigeration.
-Over the next 25 years more than 12,000 conifer seedlings were planted.
 In 1945 the Modernist Garden Pavilion was built for community meetings.
 It had since deteriorated and instead of choosing demolition, the clients embraced a renovation that incorporated the landscape with a sustainable roof.

 The intimate sitting and garden terrace was created with slabs of weathered bluestone, native flowering shrubs and ground covers.